School of Medicine

 Matthew Robinson, MD

-Assistant Professor Johns Hopkins School of MedicineMy work focuses on antibiotic stewardship, infection control, and surveillance to combat antimicrobial resistance India.
+Assistant Professor Johns Hopkins School of MedicineMy work focuses on antibiotic stewardship, infection control, and detection to combat antimicrobial resistance India.
 We have been supported by the CDC to study Gram-negative bloodstream infection in several neonatal intensive care units in Pune and look forward to new opportunities to study antimicrobial resistance in larger networks.
 We have also studied how diagnosis of acute febrile illness impacts antibiotic use.

 - Data Science